Red Seal ships: Red Seal system

 The Red Seal system appears from at least 1592, under Toyotomi Hideyoshi, date of the first known mention of the system in a document.
-The first actually preserved Shuinjō (Red Seal Permit) is dated to 1604, under Tokugawa Ieyasu, first ruler of Tokugawa Japan.
-Tokugawa issued red-sealed permits to his favourite feudal lords and principal merchants who were interested in foreign trade.
+The first actually preserved shuinjō (Red Seal permit) is dated to 1604, under Tokugawa Ieyasu, first ruler of Tokugawa Japan.
+Tokugawa issued red-sealed permits to his favorite feudal lords and principal merchants who were interested in foreign trade.
 By doing so, he was able to control Japanese traders and reduce Japanese piracy in the South Sea.
 His seal also guaranteed the protection of the ships, since he vowed to pursue any pirate or nation who would violate it.

 Besides Japanese traders, 12 European and 11 Chinese residents, including William Adams and Jan Joosten, are known to have received permits.
-At one point after 1621, Jan Joosten is recorded to have possessed 10 Red Seal Ships for commerce.
+At one point after 1621, Jan Joosten is recorded to have possessed 10 Red Seal ships for commerce.

-Portuguese, Spanish, Dutch, English ships and Asian rulers basically protected Japanese red seal ships, since they had diplomatic relations with the Japanese shōgun.
+Portuguese, Spanish, Dutch, and English ships along with Asian rulers basically protected Japanese Red Seal ships, since they had diplomatic relations with the Japanese shōgun.
 Only Ming China had nothing to do with this practice, because the Empire officially prohibited Japanese ships from entering Chinese ports.
-(But Ming officials were not able to stop Chinese smugglers from setting sail to Japan.)
+However, Ming officials were not able to stop Chinese smugglers from setting sail to Japan.

 Ship design

 Red Seal ships usually ranged in size between 500 and 750 tons, a size equal or superior to European galleons, but inferior to that of the massive Portuguese carracks or to Manila galleons, which were often in the vicinity of 1,000 and 2,000 tons, respectively.

 The complement is speculated to have been about 200 people per ship; the average of the fifteen Red Seal ships for which the number of people is known is 236.

-Red-seal ships varied in style and place of construction.
+Red Seal ships varied in style and place of construction.
 Some, especially those built in Nagasaki, employed Chinese and European techniques to Japanese ship designs.
 Others were captured Chinese junks.
 Later, when the Southeast Asian trade was well-established, numerous ships were ordered and purchased in Ayutthaya in Siam, on account of high-quality construction and materials.

-The ships were managed by rich trading families such as the Suminokura, Araki, Chaya and Sueyoshi, or by individual adventurers such as Suetsugu Heizō, Yamada Nagamasa, William Adams, Jan Joosten or Murayama Tōan.
+The ships were managed by rich trading families such as the Suminokura, Araki, Chaya, and Sueyoshi, or by individual adventurers such as Suetsugu Heizō, Yamada Nagamasa, William Adams, Jan Joosten, or Murayama Tōan.
 The funds for the purchase of merchandise in Asia were loaned to the managers of the expedition for an interest of 35% to 55% per trip, going as high as 100% in the case of Siam.

 Import and export

-Japanese merchants mainly exported silver, diamonds, copper, swords and other artifacts, and imported Chinese silk as well as some Southeast Asian products (like sugar and deer skins).
-Pepper and spices were rarely imported into Japan, where people did not eat a great deal of meat due to the local preponderance of adherents to the Buddhist belief system.
+Japanese merchants mainly exported silver, diamonds, copper, swords, and other artifacts, and imported Chinese silk as well as some Southeast Asian products (like sugar and deer skins).
+Pepper and other spices were rarely imported into Japan, where people did not eat a great deal of meat due to the local preponderance of adherents to the Buddhist belief system.
 Southeast Asian ports provided meeting places for Japanese and Chinese ships.